U.S. sues EZ Lynk for selling vehicle emissions defeat devices

 “Emissions controls on cars and trucks protect the public from harmful effects of air pollution,” U.S. Attorney Audrey Strauss in Manhattan said in a statement.
 “EZ Lynk has put the public’s health at risk by manufacturing and selling devices intended to disable those emissions controls.”

-EZ Lynk did not immediately respond to requests for comment.
-Other defendants include co-founders Bradley Gintz and Thomas Wood and an affiliate, Prestige Worldwide.
-Lawyers for the defendants could not immediately be identified.
+Other defendants include EZ Lynk’s co-founders Bradley Gintz and Thomas Wood, and an affiliate, Prestige Worldwide.
+Neither EZ Lynk nor a lawyer for the defendants immediately responded to requests for comment.

 The lawsuit seeks civil penalties, including daily fines, for Clean Air Act violations, and an injunction against further EZ Lynk System sales and installations.